TCP/IP Model and Layer 3 Networking (Routing)

 - BGP — inter-network routing (path-vector)

 Dynamic routing enables resilience, redundancy, and scalability.
+Explore a developer-friendly breakdown in this BGP guide.

 Common Layer 3 Protocols